 In addition to transactional matters, Mr. Aronson advises clients in other areas of antitrust and competition, including litigation and investigations.
 He represented Amylin Pharmaceuticals, Inc. in an antitrust lawsuit against Eli Lilly and Company in the U.S. District Court for the Southern District of California alleging antitrust violations and breach of a commercialization agreement for diabetes drugs, and in its subsequent $7 billion acquisition by Bristol-Myers Squibb Company.
 He also represented CEMEX S.A. de C.V. in numerous acquisitions as well as in connection with an antitrust price-fixing lawsuit brought by buyers of cement products in the U.S. District Court for the Southern District of Florida, which was in large part dismissed by the court.

-Mr. Aronson also represents HarperCollins, a subsidiary of News Corporation, in an investigation by the U.S. Department of Justice and various state attorneys general in connetion with the pricing of e-books, as well as in private class action litigation brought against various publishers and Apple.
-He represented Pool Corporation in connection with an FTC investigation and settlement involving alleged predatory conduct in the swimming pool distribution business; and successfully defended a high-tech company in a U.S. Department of Justice investigation into alleged hiring practices in the high-tech industry.
+Mr. Aronson represented HarperCollins, a subsidiary of News Corporation, in an investigation by the U.S. Department of Justice and various state attorneys general in connetion with the pricing of e-books, as well as in private class action litigation brought against various publishers and Apple.
+He also successfully defended a high-tech company in a U.S. Department of Justice investigation into alleged hiring practices in the high-tech industry.

 Additionally, Mr. Aronson represents clients before federal and state antitrust agencies and grand juries.
 For example, he represented Christie’s Inc. in connection with the U.S. Department of Justice’s auction house investigation and Christie’s successful amnesty application, as well as in connection with certain private class actions.
-He also advised Chicago Bridge & Iron in an appeal from a decision and order of the Federal Trade Commission requiring the divestiture of certain assets.
+He also advised Chicago Bridge & Iron in its appeal from a decision and order of the Federal Trade Commission requiring the divestiture of certain assets.

 Mr. Aronson has been an instructor at the Wharton School at the University of Pennsylvania and is a regular speaker on mergers and acquisitions at Wharton’s Executive Education Program.
 He also was vice chair of the Mergers and Acquisitions Committee of the Antitrust Section of the American Bar Association.